 Motorcyclists are at a great disadvantage when it comes to being involved in a traffic accident.
-A rider's risk of injury and/or death is as much as 30 times higher than the average motorist in the event of an auto accident.
+A rider's risk of injury and/or death is as much as 30 times higher than the average motorist in the event of a crash.
 This can be attributed to the fact that motorcycles do not provide physical protection to occupants in the event of a collision, as well as the number of riders who do not have an official motorcycle endorsement or those who do not wear helmets while riding.

 For motorists who drive a passenger vehicle – meaning they are in an enclosed space and are physically protected by the walls of the vehicle – the risk of injury and/or death is much lower.
 However, nearly every state in the country still requires motorists wear some form of safety restraint while operating a vehicle.
 (New Hampshire does not have a mandatory safety belt law.)